全球系列大賽

 • Bronze Award, 1 winner, US $3,000

-• Best Rendition Award of Commissioned Composition, 2 winners, US$3,000 each
+• Best Rendition Award of the Commissioned Composition, 1 winner, US$3,000

 REPERTOIRE

-2. J.S Bach – One of the following complete Partitas from 6 Sonatas and Partitas for solo violin
+2. J.S.
+Bach – One of the following complete Partitas from the Six Sonatas and Partitas for solo violin

 • Partita No.1 in B minor, BWV 1002